classcentral/online-course-taxonomy/README.md

 ## Why We Did This

 We believe that learners are not always sure what they want.
 The most searched keyword on Class Central is [python](https://www.class-central.com/search?q=python) while the most popular course is [Learning How To Learn](https://www.class-central.com/mooc/2161/coursera-learning-how-to-learn-powerful-mental-tools-to-help-you-master-tough-subjects).
-The courses that people want to take are not always the ones that the search for.
+The courses that people want to take are not always the ones that they search for.

 For learners to be a able to stumble upon courses that they didn't know exist, a well defined taxonomy is crucial.
 On top of this taxonomy, we limit our catalogue by only allowing courses that meet a quality bar.
 This enhances the discovery process.
 You can find the taxonomy live on our subjects page below: